EMS Duty Physician (EDP) Team *

 - Evidence searches

-- K9 scent tracking
+- K9 scent tracking and evidence searches

 - Low angle rescue